Girish1704/m365/unlock-ai-powered-future-work-with-microsoft-365-copilot+agents/Labfiles/exercise-9.md

    >**Success!** Your Freshdesk integration is working.
 Return to Copilot Studio for the next task.

-### Task 4: Create CredentialResetSupport Topic
+### Task 4: Create CreateSupportTicket Topic

-In this task, you will create a topic using generative AI that helps users with password reset issues and escalates to Freshdesk when needed.
+In this task, you will create a simple topic that directly creates support tickets in Freshdesk.
+This topic accepts a Subject and Description from the user and passes them to the Freshdesk flow.

 1. In Copilot Studio, ensure you are in the **IT Support Copilot**.